auzwang/swagger2-postman-doc/README.md

 Postman supports syncing [schema syncing with GitHub](https://learning.postman.com/docs/integrations/available-integrations/github/#syncing-your-api-schemas-on-github) but _currently_ requires the manual generation of a documentation collection from the schema.
-Codified schema updates therefore create a new collection each sync, necessitating another manual process of reconciling updates with a published documentation.
+Codified schema updates therefore create a new collection each sync or manually validating the schema to sync, necessitating another process of reconciling updates with published documentation.

 This tool does the following: